wp-plugins/orbisius-cyberstore/readme.txt

 * Optional shipping address requirement (both available as a global setting and per individual product)
 * Supports a secure HOP URL.
 The main idea of the Secure HOP URL is to redirect to another URL.
 The script must redirect to an address passed by the "r" parameter.
 Having this kind of redirect is very useful because when your visitors are about to return to your site PayPal checks and if the returning URL is a non-ssl link then it puts a warning with makes the user experience less than optimal.
 Orbisius CyberStore includes a sample redirect script that you can install on your secure site.
+* Supports free products (since v1.2.3) for download and adds a Download button instead of Buy Now button

 = New attributes =